GSI-HPC/ltsm/README.md

 ```
 ./autogen.sh && ./configure CFLAGS='-g -DDEBUG -O0' --enable-tests
 ```
-If Lustre sources are not found you will get the message
+If Lustre header files are not found you will get the message
 ```
 ...
-configure: WARNING: cannot find Lustre source files, use --with-lustre-src=PATH
+configure: WARNING: cannot find Lustre header files, use --with-lustre-headers=PATH
 configure: WARNING: cannot find Lustre API headers and/or Lustre API library
 ...
 configured ltsm: